Hokkien culture: Têng-á-kha

 Têng-á-kha (亭仔跤 (Têng-á-kha)) is a style of architecture found in much of Southern China and roughly the Hokkien counterpart of Cantonese tong lau.
 It is a style that incorporates elements from Western European architecture, arising slowly in late 18th century due to the contact with Western European colonization in Southeast Asia.
 A typical têng-á-kha has a ground floor used for running some sort of business (such as a grocery store) and upper floors that are used for residential purpose.
 Amoy's têng-á-khas are said to be marked by having pink and white as main colorings, use of streets full of têng-á-khas as markets, and distribution of têng-á-khas in net-like structures.
 The city of Chinchew has also been noted to have a well-preserved set of têng-á-khas.

 Zhongshan Road, Amoy, is filled with têng-á-khas.

 The Hayasi Department Store in Tainan, Taiwan, is also considered a good example of têng-á-kha.

-Calle Rosario(Modern Quintin Paredes St.), Binondo, Manila, Philippines, 1915.